Divine-Journey-2/Divine-Journey-2/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-First note that new mods are likely NOT going to be added to the modpack.
+First check if your request has been submitted before.
+If a similar request already exists, please don't submit, instead comment on that request.
+Note that new mods are likely NOT going to be added to the modpack.
 Then check if you're on the latest Divine Journey 2 version.
 If not, please update first and see if your request has been added.
 If not, fill out the form below by REWRITING the text below the titles, and delete this text as well.

 **Modpack version:**
 2.X.X